andreashlarsen/ML-SAScombine/README.md

 ## Notes  and warnings
 * the program is a beta version - so use it with care.
 But feedback is more than welcome
-* sascombine can be applied to SANS data, but resolution effects are not taken into account, which will inevitably lead to systematic errors
+* ML-SAScombine can be applied to SANS data, but resolution effects are not taken into account, which will inevitably lead to systematic errors

 ## Credit
 The program was written by Andreas Haahr Larsen